Fatehgarh Sahib district: Important cities and towns

-Divisions
+Administration

-The district is divided into four Tehsils: Amloh, Bassi Pathana, Khamanon and Fatehgarth Sahib, which are further divided into two sub-tehsils: Mandi Gobindgarh and Chanarhal Kalan.
+The district is divided into four Tehsils: Amloh, Bassi Pathana, Khamanon and Fatehgarh Sahib, which are further divided into two sub-tehsils: Mandi Gobindgarh and Chanarhal Kalan.
 It also comprises five blocks, Amloh, Bassi Pathana, Khamanon, Sirhind and Khera.

+Subdistricts of Fatehgarh Sahib district

+According to the Indian government's integrated online directory, Fatehgarh Sahib district is divided into the following subdistricts (tehsils/subdivisions) and blocks: